Loneliness: Genetics

 Smaller early studies had estimated that loneliness may be between 37–55% hereditable.
 However, in 2016, the first Genome-wide association study of loneliness found that the heredity of loneliness is much lower, at about 14–27%.
 This suggests that while genes play a role in determining how much loneliness a person may feel, they are less of a factor than individual experiences and the environment.

 Ageing

-Loneliness peaks in adolescence and late adulthood, while being less common in middle adulthood.
+Loneliness peaks in adolescence, while being less common in older adults.

-Other

-People making long driving commutes have reported dramatically higher feelings of loneliness (as well as other negative health impacts).

 Typology

 Two principal types of loneliness are social and emotional loneliness.
 This delineation was made in 1973 by Robert S. Weiss, in his seminal work: Loneliness: The Experience of Emotional and Social Isolation.
 Based on Weiss's view that "both types of loneliness have to be examined independently, because the satisfaction for the need of emotional loneliness cannot act as a counterbalance for social loneliness, and vice versa", people working to treat or better understand loneliness have tended to treat these two types of loneliness separately, though this is far from always the case.